Skip to content

 In DataFlux Func, there exist some concepts unique to DataFlux Func.
 This document will explain them.

-Script sets, scripts, and functions can be created in the "Development / Script Library".
-These are core concepts of DataFlux Func, and their IDs are directly specified by the user when creating/writing code.
+Script collections, scripts, and functions can be created in "Development / Script Library".
+These are core concepts of DataFlux Func, and the IDs are directly specified by users when creating/writing code.

-• A "script set" is a collection of several scripts.
+• A "script collection" is a set of several scripts.
 The ID is directly specified by the user upon creation and can only contain scripts.

-• A "script" refers to the Python script itself, which necessarily belongs to one script set.
+• A "script" refers to the Python script itself, which must belong to a certain script collection.
 The ID is directly specified by the user upon creation.

 • A "function" in DataFlux Func specifically refers to the top-level function decorated with the @DFF.API(...) decorator, which can be called as an entry point by synchronous/asynchronous APIs, scheduled tasks, and other modules.

-A script set is similar to a folder, but this "folder" is unrelated to folders typically used in Python coding.
+A script collection is similar to a folder, but this "folder" is unrelated to typical Python coding folders.

-Relationships Between Script Set, Script, and Function IDs
+Relationship Between Script Collection, Script, and Function IDs

-According to the hierarchical relationship between script sets, scripts, and functions, the ID of a lower-level concept must include the ID of the higher-level concept.
+According to the hierarchy of script collections, scripts, and functions, the ID of a lower-level concept always includes the ID of its upper-level concept.

-Assuming there exists a script set with the ID demo, then all scripts belonging to this script set must start with demo__ (double underscores).
+Assume there exists a script collection with the ID demo.
+Then all scripts belonging to this collection must start with demo__ (double underscores).

-Furthermore, assuming this script set contains a script with the ID demo__test, which includes a function def hello(...), then the ID of this function would be demo__test.hello.
+Furthermore, assume that under this script collection, there is a script with the ID demo__test, which contains a function def hello(...).
+The ID of this function would then be demo__test.hello.

 Concept Example ID